 The BGSU University Libraries

 University Libraries reside within the eight floors of the Jerome Library, providing a wide variety of resources, services and space for BGSU students.
 The libraries’ vast resources include many virtual and physical collections.
 Virtually, the library offers access to a great selection of research databases, electronic books, and digital collections.
-Within the Jerome Library building you will still find an extensive collection of print books and other materials.
+Within the Jerome Library building you will find an extensive collection of print books and other materials.
 Notable study spaces in Jerome include the recently remodeled 7th floor for group study and a large quiet study space on the 8th floor.
-Reservable group study spaces and presentation practice rooms are also available.
-Librarians are available to assist students with research assignments at the first floor Research and Information Desk and by appointment.
+Reservable group study spaces are also available.
+Librarians are available to assist students with research assignments at the first floor Research and Information Desk, via chat, or by appointment.
 The library is home to four renowned special collections: the Curriculum Resource Center, the Music Library and Sound Recordings Archives, the Browne Popular Culture, and the Center for Archival Collections.
-The Student Technology Assistance Center in the library provides software support, a green screen, 3D printers, and more.
+The CollabLab in the library provides innovative collaborative space and programming, software support, 3D printers, and more.
 The first floor Learning Commons offers study skills enhancement, math and statistics tutoring, writing consultations and free tutoring services in virtually any subject.
 Visit the library's website for more information www.bgsu.edu/library.

 The Learning Commons